Richards strikes out 10, pitches Red Sox past Mets 2-1 | Taiwan News | 2021/04/28

 David Peterson (1-3) permitted two runs in six innings for the Mets.
 The left-hander induced 12 groundouts and struck out three while giving up four hits and two walks.

-Richards had walked 13 batters over 16 2/3 innings to begin his first season with Boston, but mechanical tweaks had him pounding the zone Tuesday.
-He ditched his full windup and took some movement out of his typically noisy delivery, and that helped him throw 70 of his 93 pitches for strikes, including 19 swings and misses.
+Richards signed a $10 million, one-year free agent deal with Boston, then walked 13 batters in his first 16 2/3 innings this season.

+The side work with Bush solved that.
+By tamping down his typically noisy delivery, Richards threw 70 of his 93 pitches for strikes, including 19 swings and misses.

+“This is the guy we envisioned,” Red Sox manager Alex Cora said.
+“He can do this every five days.”

-Primarily a fastball-slider pitcher, Richards mixed in 20 looping curveballs.
+Primarily a fastball-slider pitcher, he mixed in 20 looping curveballs.
 The Mets took eight of them for strikes and whiffed on two more.

 DIRTY WORK